When data driven reduced order modeling meets full waveform inversion: The data driven ROMs

 \subsection{Data transformation}

 We will use functional calculus for a symmetrized wave operator.
 To define it, we must specify the boundary conditions.
-Any homogeneous boundary conditions that ensure a trivial kernel of the operator will do, so to fix ideas we consider henceforth the Dirichlet boundary conditions $ p^{(s)}(t,\bx) = 0,$ at $\bx \in \partial \Omega.$ We assume that $c(\bx)$ equals the known constant $\bar{c}$ near the array.
-This assumption holds in most inversion setups and it simplifies the presentation.
+Any homogeneous boundary conditions that ensure a trivial kernel of the operator will do, so to fix ideas we consider henceforth the Dirichlet boundary conditions $ p^{(s)}(t,\bx) = 0,$ at $\bx \in \partial \Omega.$ We assume that $c(\bx)$ equals the known constant $\bar{c}$ near the array \bc{i.e., within the distance traveled by the waves during the short duration of the probing pulse $f(t)$.} This assumption holds in most inversion setups and it simplifies the presentation.
 It is possible to extend the results to cases where it does not hold, but there are no significant insights brought by such an extension.

 The operator $-c^2(\bx) \Delta$ with homogeneous Dirichlet boundary conditions is positive definite and self-adjoint with respect to the inner product weighted by $c^{-2}(\bx)$.
 We prefer to work with the $L^2(\Omega)$ inner product, so we use the similarity transformation